A Theory of Consciousness from a Materialistic Point of View

 What is consciousness?

-Consciousness is the product of focused and unconscious physical and cognitive functions from a persistent perspective that is usually unaware of the majority of the processes affecting it.
+Consciousness is the product of actively processing subconscious and unconscious physical and cognitive functions from a persistent perspective that is usually unaware of the majority of the processes affecting it.

-Consciousness arises because of the way our brains combine the subconscious processes in an attempt to make a better prediction of what we are encountering, or might encounter, to give us a better chance of survival.
+Consciousness arises because of the way our brains combine the subconscious and unconscious processes in an attempt to make a better prediction of what we are encountering, or might encounter, to give us a better chance of survival.
+Consciousness is the General in our earlier examples.

 Why is the performance of these functions accompanied by experience?